djeada/Backend-Engineers-Guide/README.md

 * [The Twelve-Factor App](https://12factor.net/)

 ## Contributing
-Pull requests are welcome.
+We welcome contributions to this guide!
+If you would like to contribute, please create a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)